PulseBeamDev/docs/concepts/security.md

 ## 2.2 Typical Security Flow

+Explore our documentation for code samples.
+See Quick Start for a sample project using `@pulsebeam/server` and `@pulsebeam/peer` SDKs.
+See Reference for SDK documentation and more details.

 ### Initial Authentication

 1. Customers access your application, typically this will be a web app.
-1. Note web app is required to use HTTPS
+1. Note: Web apps must use HTTPS
 1. Customers hit your server/serverless endpoint hosting tokens
-1. Your endpoint uses PulseBeam Credentials with our @pulsebeam/server SDK to generate tokens for your customers
+1. Your endpoint uses PulseBeam Credentials with our `@pulsebeam/server` SDK to generate tokens for your customers
 1. Encrypt all traffic on your endpoint (e.g. HTTPS) so tokens are safe in transit.
 1. We recommend you authenticate Customers before issuing them tokens.
 You may want to authorize them as well.
+1. Note: Tokens are intended to be transient, directly returned to the client.
+You do not need to store them.

 ### User Session Establishment

 1. Customers use the tokens you gave them to access PulseBeam services.
-Typically, using @pulsebeam/peer SDK
+Typically, using `@pulsebeam/peer` SDK
-1. PulseBeam checks the token ensuring it was created with your private key.
+1. You must use your private key, to generate valid PulseBeam tokens.
-1. PulseBeam checks request and permissions.
-Request is authorized according to the security policy you set.
+1. PulseBeam authorizes requests based on the security policy you set on the token.
 1. PulseBeam services establish WebRTC's connections

 ### Secure Communication

 1. PulseBeam Signaling services operates over HTTPS and establish WebRTC connections.
+1. WebRTC enforces encryption on all communications (e.g. media and data streams) over connections end-to-end

-1. All communication over WebRTC connections (media and data streams) are encrypted end-to-end
+All communication over WebRTC connections (media and data streams) are encrypted end-to-end
 1. When direct peer to peer fails due to customer network restrictions (e.g. firewall), PulseBeam TURN servers relay encrypted traffic without ability to decode customer data.

 # 3. Security Features and Controls

-Restrict permissions to what is required by your application to improve your security profile.
+To improve your security profile, you should restrict permissions to the minimum permissibility required by your project.
 PulseBeam provides:

 * Token-based authentication system
 * Security policies on tokens
 * TTL (time-limited access) on tokens